bateller/martinfitzpatrick.name/content/bioinformatics/icoshift-on-python.md

 #Icoshift in Python

 The *I*coshift script was converted to Python using a combination of [SMOP](http://chiselapp.com/user/victorlei/repository/smop-dev/home) followed by hand re-coding using test datasets to check output at various steps.
-The interface remains identical to the Matlab version at present.
+The interface remains identical to the Matlab version at present - a more Pythonic interface may be added later, but a directly comparable interface will be maintained.
 The Python implementation of *I*coshift is available from [github](https://github.com/mfitzp/icoshift) or [PyPi](https://pypi.python.org/pypi/icoshift/0.1).

-To install (assuming) you have installed `pip`:
+To install (assuming you have installed `pip`):

     pip install icoshift